-If you are self-monitoring while at work or are on your days off and experiencing symptoms as described above, you may come to get your test (nasopharyngeal swab), followed by self-isolation until your test results are back.
+If you are self-monitoring while at work or are on your days off and experiencing symptoms as described above, you may come to get your test (nasopharyngeal swab or saline gargle), followed by self-isolation until your test results are back.

 Questions related to exposure while at work can be directed to one of our PHSA Occupational Health Nurses by email

 You may also call the PHSA COVID-19 Resource Line at 1-833-875-2155 (toll free) or 604-875-7244 from Monday to Friday 8:30 a.m. to 4:30 p.m.